 A 500,000tpa tailings storage facility (TSF) is to be developed next to the processing plant.
-The required water for the project will be sourced from both existing and new borewells, and through rainwater harvesting.
-A water storage dam is to be constructed as a part of the TSF.
+The required water for the project will be sourced from both existing and new bore wells, and through rainwater harvesting.
+A 330,000m³ water storage dam is to be constructed as a part of the TSF.

 The electricity for the project will be supplied by Office National de Electricité et de Eau Potable (ONEE).
 The project proposes the installation of a 60kV and 44km-long power transmission line from the project site to a 225/60kV substation at Toulal, near Meknès.

 The workforce will primarily be sourced from the neighbouring cities and towns, including Khemisset, Meknès, El Hajeb, Agourai and Ras Jerri, while a small accommodation camp at the project site is proposed to serve some expatriate and senior Moroccan staff.

 The resource estimation, drilling and geological review activities for the compilation of the updated small start option (SSO) DFS report was performed by Quantitative Group, whereas the financial modelling was done by Minero Consulting and Optimum Capital.